Preforeclosure: What It Is And How It Works

 This option can be attractive to people who want to avoid a drawn-out foreclosure process and a big hit to their credit score.

 For borrowers who hate to ask for help, asking friends and relatives for a loan will be unappealing, but the best way to get out of preforeclosure is by catching up on all missed payments.
-Once the mortgage is brought current, most lenders will stop the preforeclosure process.
+Once the mortgage is brought current, many lenders will stop the preforeclosure process.

 It may be uncomfortable, but if borrowing is possible, it’s better to do it before the foreclosure process begins to reduce the hit on your credit history.